Acquisition, Development, and Construction Loan (ADC) - Explained

-Acquisition, Development, and Construction (ADC) loan Definition
+What is an Acquisition, Development, and Construction (ADC) loan?

 An Acquisition Development and Construction loan, or ADC Loan, is a loan which covers the acquisition, development and the construction aspects of a project.
 Developers use it in purchasing a parcel of land, installing the utility and the street services and then in constructing buildings.

-A Little More on What is an ADC Loan
+How is an ADC Loan Used?

 ADC credits are typically used in purchasing real estate and then making improvements on the units necessary to create a completed site.
 A part of the loan is generally for acquiring undeveloped land and then making improvements on it.
 These improvements may include road constructions and sewer developments, etc. There are also sufficient reserves.
 In conventional acquisition and development loans, full funds for the project are not provided.
 Sometimes the developer is also required to make significant initial contributions, which are usually in cash.
 Other times developers may decide to use collateral like mortgages, and in this case, the ADC loans are approved even though the proportion of funds provided usually is lower than usual.
 The size of funds to be lent depend on the location of the land, the area, regional economy as well as the political situation that surrounds the area.
 Sometimes the developers make changes to the land partitions before they decide to request the ADC loans.
 These loans are only secured by real estate, and so real estate must be acquired and developed.
 The primary considerations of the lender apart from the land are: